 Canada: CPVC Pipe, Fitting and Sealant listed and labeled to ULC S-636 Standard for Type BH Venting Systems.

 Polypropylene Venting

-US and Canada: Polypropylene such as InnoFlue® from Centrotherm or PolyPro® from DuraVent or Z-DENS from Z-Flex® or other listed manufacturers.
+US and Canada: Polypropylene venting must be from Centrotherm.
 When used, the same manufacturer's material must be used throughout the system.
 It is not permissible to use material from different manufacturers within the same system.